How Does an Engine Work?

 A vehicle’s engine is an intricate machine that is fundamental to getting you from one destination to another.
 Because of this, you should not ignore any issues with your engine.
-It is always a good idea to bring in your vehicle for smaller engine fixes rather than wait for a larger problem to occur that could cause severe damage to your car and cost you a lot more.
+Bringing in your vehicle for smaller engine fixes rather than waiting for a larger problem to occur is always a good idea.
+This way, you prevent severe damage from happening and costing you a lot more.
 If you are concerned about the health of your engine, you can bring your vehicle to Ron's Automotive - Cascade Park in Vancouver.
 We specialize in brake repair, transmission repair, as well as engine repair.
 We can determine if the problem lies in your engine head gasket, exhaust system, catalytic converter, or something else.

 Here are some of our tips for preventative maintenance to keep your engine running smoothly and avoid major problems: